Passenger rail transport in China: D ("Dongche", 动车; Electric Multiple Units)

 The 'D' trains operating on classic railway lines, unlike those running on high-speed lines, have an operational speed of 160 km/h rather than 200-250 km/h (the yet-to-be-procured CR220J will operate at 200 km/h).
 They feature passenger car interiors largely similar to high-speed trains, including newly designed sleeper cars.
 These services are designed to gradually replace the existing Z-series trains and may potentially replace the T-series trains in the future.

 D trains on classic railways are operated by the CR200J Fuxing electric multiple units, which utilize a centralized power configuration.

 Z ("Zhida", 直达; Non-Stop Express)

-'Z' trains, despite their name (Zhídá (直达)) technically implying a "non-stop" overnight train, sometimes stop several times before reaching their destination.
+'Z' trains, despite their name technically implying a "non-stop" overnight train, sometimes stop several times before reaching their destination.
 The majority have both soft sleepers and hard sleepers, while some Z trains have only soft sleepers.
 The top speed is 160 km/h.
 The designations Z1-Z9998 are distributed without regard to the number of railway bureaux entered.
 Z trains are typically served by the 25T train coaches.